Ralph W. Sallee

-Ralph William Sallee, meteorologist and Commander (USN Retired), was born in Arkansas November 26, 1927 and retired from the U.S. Navy in 1975.
+Ralph William Sallee (November 26, 1927 - February 9, 2022) was an American meteorologist and commander in the U.S. Navy.

+Biography

+Sallee was born in Arkansas on November 26, 1927.

 During the Korean War he served aboard the aircraft carrier USS Oriskany.
 Later he served in Hawaii, Guam, Port Hueneme, California and at the U.S. Naval Station Sangley Point near Manila in the Philippines (1964–1966).